ghga-de/microservice-repository-template/README.md

 (you may use both upper or lower cases, however, it is standard to define all env variables in upper cases).

-To using file secrets please refer to the [corresponding section](https://pydantic-docs.helpmanual.io/usage/settings/#secret-support) of the pydantic documentation.
+To use file secrets, please refer to the [corresponding section](https://pydantic-docs.helpmanual.io/usage/settings/#secret-support) of the pydantic documentation.